bioyeneye/ga_rho/readme.md

 ## Resuturant Hour Service

 API that takes JSON-formatted opening hours of a restaurant as an input and outputs hours in human readable format.
 Pull the project, run the project and route to /swagger

+### Project Structure
+The project is built using ASPNet Core API with the some custom folder pattern
+  - Services - Contains business login implementation
+  - Data - Contains data structures used in the application
+  - Utilities - Helper class
+  - Filters - Filters used in the application
+  - Extensions - C# extension class for ServiceCollection for swagger etc.

 The JSON-format data is structrued into C# class, convert property using Newtonsoft.JSON library and annotate the property conrresponding to the json field
  ```csharp